Olympus E-500 versus Leica Digilux 3

 |Olympus E-300 (⇒ lft | rgt)||Four Thirds||8.0||3264||2448||no||-||-||-||-|

 |Panasonic L1 (⇒ lft | rgt)||Four Thirds||7.4||3136||2352||no||-||-||-||-|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-500 and the Digilux 3 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Olympus E-500, the Leica Digilux 3, and comparable cameras.
+The adjacent table lists some of the other core features of the Olympus E-500 and Leica Digilux 3 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Olympus E-500 (⇒ rgt)||optical||no||2.5||215||fixed||no||4000||2.5||13||no|

 |Olympus E-410 (⇒ lft | rgt)||optical||no||2.5||215||fixed||no||4000||3.0||10||no|

 |Olympus E-400 (⇒ lft | rgt)||optical||no||2.5||215||fixed||no||4000||3.0||10||no|